-The first fifth types of janaba bath listed above are compulsory but the sixth ninety ones are recommended for you to do if you can, hence, doing it attracts a great reward from almighty Allah.
+The first and fifth types of janaba baths listed above are compulsory but the sixth ninety ones are recommended for you to do if you can, hence, doing it attracts a great reward from almighty Allah.

 Read this also: how to activate Glo roaming in any country (step by step).

-Now, let’s start to explain types of janaba bath one by one below.
+Now, let’s start to explain the types of janaba bath one by one below.

-Types of janaba bath and how to perform them
+Types of janaba baths and how to perform them

 #1.
 Sexual intercourse